A legal definition of torture

 This definition contains three cumulative elements:

 - the intentional infliction of severe mental or physical suffering

 - by a public official, who is directly or indirectly involved

 Other international and regional treaties, as well as national laws, can contain broader definitions of torture, covering a wider range of situations.

 APT and CEIJIL’s Torture in International Law - Jurisprudence Guide has detailed information on the definitions of torture in other international and regional instruments and in the jurisprudence of international criminal courts.

 International torture prevention mechanisms stress the importance of a gender-sensitive interpretation of torture and the need to pay particular attention to issues such as rape in detention, violence against pregnant women and denial of reproductive rights, which have long been recognised as falling under the Convention’s definition.

 The definition of torture in the Convention explicitly excludes “pain or suffering arising only from, inherent or incidental to lawful sanctions”.
-The lawfulness of a sanction should be determined by reference to both national and international standards, including the United Nations Standard Minimum Rules for the Treatment of Prisoners.
+The lawfulness of a sanction should be determined by reference to both national and international standards.

 The issue of corporal punishment has been raised by some States under the “lawful sanctions” clause.
 However, it has been firmly established that corporal punishments are prohibited under international law, in general, and the Convention against Torture in particular.